Daode jing: The Taoist Saint

 that, if I am forced, I would describe them as —

-hesitant, like one fording a stream in winter;
+hesitant, like one who fords a stream in winter;

-tentative, like one concerned by the four neighborhoods;
+tentative, like one who is concerned by the four neighborhoods;

 respectful, like a guest;